-In 2011, Forbes ranked Stanford University fifth on its list of America's Top Colleges, while U.S. News & World Report placed its graduate engineering school at #2 for the same year.
-The Civil and Environmental Engineering Department offers M.S. degrees in structural engineering and geomechanics.
-Alternatively, those more interested in research could pursue the engineering or Ph.D. programs that combine the two disciplines.
+The Civil and Environmental Engineering Department offers M.S. degrees in structural engineering as well as geomechanics.
+Alternatively, students more interested in research could pursue the engineering or Ph.D. programs that combine the two disciplines.
 Students conduct research in the areas of design construction integration and sensing, earthquake engineering and health monitoring.

-2. The University of California - San Diego in La Jolla
+2. The University of California - San Diego in La Jolla, CA

 3. The University of Texas at Austin